lenodeCC/python-expression/README.md

 Serialize and deserialize nested compound expression strings such as `(a = 1 or (b = 2 and c = 3))` into parsable expression trees such as `[key:a operator:= value:1, conjunction:or, [key:b operator:= value:2, conjunction:and, key:c operator:= value:3]]`.

-You may want to provide an easy to configure filter on an endpoint such as `GET /services?filter=(price lt 200 and duration is 2hrs)`
+You may want to:-
+- provide an easy to configure filter on an endpoint such as `GET /services?filter=(price lt 200 and duration is 2hrs)`.

-You may want to build an ORM filter.
+- build an ORM filter based on the expression.
+- simply evaluate that an expression is `True` or `False`.

 These sets of classes make few assumptions as to how conditions will be evaluated.
-It lets the author decide.
+It lets the author configure handlers that can be used to resolve conditions.

 ## Install